datasciencesg/workshops/LearnItYourself/Readme.md

 Why create this list of materials?
 ====

 We at Data Science Singapore believe in self-learning.
-In the Data Science (DS) or Machine Learning (ML) field, most often the best knowledge you get is learnt from resources online that are freely available.
+In the Data Science (DS) or Machine Learning (ML) field, most often the best knowledge you get is learnt from authentic academic conferences, unversity materials, open source documentations/forums and a tonne of resources online that are freely available.

 Technology, esp. machine/deep learning moves really fast.
 Thus, many researchers are "online-educated" about deep learning.
 In fact, I can boldly say that the practitioners following Andrew Ng, Jeremy Howard and the likes are MOOC educated.